 So, Field Agent won't work for everyone.
 If you don't live in a large urban area, the available jobs will likely be far and few between.

 But that's okay because there are many ways to make extra money from home.
-You can also do online surveys with companies like surveyjunkie.com, or make watching videos, searching online and visiting websites with Swag Bucks.
+You can also do online surveys with companies like Survey Junkie, or make money watching videos, searching online and visiting websites with Swag Bucks.

 These of course won't make you rich, but if you want to make money online they can be a great first step to something like starting an online business.